 PEM affects multiple organ systems and therefore places affected individuals at increased risk of severe illness and death by increasing the likelihood of micronutrient deficiencies, dehydration, infection, and sepsis.

 PEM is primarily a problem in resource-limited countries.
 Worldwide, PEM is the leading cause of death in children under the age of 5.
 The highest prevalence is in Africa and south-central Asia.
-Protein-energy malnutrition is also found in developed countries under various circumstances, including anorexia nervosa, cancer, and severe chronic disease states.
-The condition has also been found in infants placed on severely restricted diets , and in 5% of a population of patients who requested Roux-en-Y gastric bypass surgery to control obesity.
+PEM is also found in developed countries under various circumstances, including anorexia nervosa, cancer, hemodialysis, dementia, and severe chronic disease states.
+The condition has also been found in infants placed on severely restricted diets and in 5% of a population of patients who underwent Roux-en-Y gastric bypass surgery to control obesity.,,

-Individuals treated for protein-energy malnutrition are at risk for refeeding syndrome, in which hypophosphatemia, hypokalemia, and hypomagnesemia may lead to disturbances in the cardiac, neurologic, gastrointestinal, respiratory, hematologic, skeletal, and endocrine systems.
+Some individuals treated for PEM are at risk for refeeding syndrome, in which hypophosphatemia, hypokalemia, and hypomagnesemia may lead to disturbances in the cardiac, neurologic, gastrointestinal, respiratory, hematologic, skeletal, and endocrine systems.
 The World Health Organization has developed guidelines to help prevent these complications and to establish a transition to normalcy.
 Treatment consists of 3 phases: stabilization, rehabilitation, and follow-up.

 The initial (stabilization) phase proceeds from days 1-7.
 It consists of treatment and prevention of hypoglycemia, hypothermia, dehydration, and infection; correction of electrolyte imbalance and micronutrient deficiencies; and a cautious feeding regimen.

-Follow-up is necessary as patients tend to relapse.
-Provision of nutritional supplements and education on the benefits of breastfeeding and hygiene have been found to be helpful interventions.
+Follow-up is necessary, as some patients relapse.
+Provision of nutritional supplements is recommended for those of all ages affected by PEM to prevent malnutrition from recurring.
+Furthermore, education on the benefits of breastfeeding and hygiene have also been found to be helpful interventions in the pediatric population.

 - Fuhrman MP, Charney P, Mueller CM.
 Hepatic proteins and nutrition assessment.
 J Am Diet Assoc.
 2004;104(8):1258-64.
 [PMID:15281044]